Zağulba Bağları

 Zağulba Bağları (also, Bağlar, Buzovnyneft’, Dacha Zagul’ba, Zagul’ba, and Zyugyul’ba) is a resort in Baku, Azerbaijan, and one of the main beaches.
 The city also hosts a disco club of the same name.

+Tourism

+For decades, Zagulba has been a cult place for the Baku intelligentsia.
+It was like Riviera and Monaco for locals with interesting Landshaft and nice sea view.